-Super Simple Gimbal - SSG - Now with Tilt & OpenPilot support
+Super Simple Gimbal - SSG - KK2.1 & OpenPilot support

 Here is my Super Simple Gimbal design for those who want to try out a gimbal with minimal cost and minimal additional weight to an aerial platform.

 Camera weight: Tested up to 95g (Gopro 2)